 All those centuries ago, the monks of Abingdon Abbey were big on offering hospitality to all.
 So what we’re doing now is following in their footsteps – opening up a place that’s full of good things.

 Meet the Team

-We’re a big team of friendly part-time volunteers supported by some paid staff; our full-time manager, Hannah, part-time deputy manager, Alex, and two part-time supervisors, Jo and Chris.
+We’re a big team of friendly part-time volunteers supported by some paid staff; our full-time manager, Phil and part-time supervisors, Jo, Hannah and Emma.

 The café opened in May 2013, and since then has been staffed by over 70 volunteers from churches in and around Abingdon – some for a short time, some for years!
 We gather and pray as small teams regularly, and as a whole team three times a year.
 We work hard to be able to provide the best food and drink we can.

 Each person brings their individual gifts and skills, a love for Jesus, and a heart for the community of North Abingdon.
 It’s why the café is the way it is today – it is shaped by the love and care of each volunteer.

 Tucked behind the café is another beautiful barn that dates back to the 13th century.
 It doesn’t have a pointy steeple, but it really is a church – or rather it has been since the 1960s.
 Like the café, it was restored and transformed by a group of Christians who wanted to create a place for the fast-growing population of North Abingdon.